solloyd/30DayMapChallenge/README.md

 This is a collection of my #30daymapchallenge for 2022!
 For more information on the challenge, please visit: https://30daymapchallenge.com

+I chose the theme **energy** as a central thread to this challenge to help me refamiliarize myself with data sources I haven't worked with recently, as well as a way to find new datasets.

 | Software      | Count         | Days          |
 | ------------- | ------------- | ------------- |